Israeli strike targets the Hamas military commander and kills at least 90 in southern Gaza

 Witnesses said the strike landed in Muwasi, the Israeli-designated safe zone that stretches from northern Rafah to Khan Younis.
 Palestinians have fled to the coastal strip, sheltering mostly in tents with few basic services or supplies.
 More than 80% of Gaza’s 2.3 million people have been driven from their homes.

 Footage of the aftermath showed a huge crater, charred tents and burnt-out cars.
-Victims were carried on the hoods and in the hatchbacks of cars, and on donkey carts and carpets.
+Victims were carried on the hoods and in the hatchbacks of cars, on donkey carts and on carpets.

 “Children were all martyred here.
 We collected their pieces with our hands," said one Palestinian man who did not give his name.
 He estimated there were seven or eight missiles and asserted that first responders were targeted, too.